dmuth/fastapi-httpbin/README.md

 - `./bin/docker-prod.sh` - Run the Docker container in production mode (detached from the console).

+## FAQ: Are there any bugs?

+### Docker-in-Vagrant Issues

+If you are [running Docker from Vagrant](https://github.com/dmuth/docker-in-vagrant), the app won't behave right when run in Development Mode inside of a container.
+Specifically, the functionality of FastAPI to reload itself when a file is changed does not seem to work.
+For now, the workaround is to restart the FastAPI server when new changes are to be tested, or to not run it in a container in the first place.

+Production use is unaffected.

 ## Get In Touch

 If you run into any problems, feel free to [open an issue](https://github.com/dmuth/fastapi-httpbin/issues).